-Kinesiology is the study of anatomy, physiology, and mechanics of human movement.
-The Department of Kinesiology offers programs in both Exercise Science and Physical Education.
+The Department of Kinesiology offers majors in Exercise Science, Physical Education, and Wellness Administration.
+In each of the programs students have off-campus internship opportunities.
 Majors will be prepared to pursue a broad array of graduate programs and careers opportunities.

 Physical Education majors will complete courses in methodology, first aid, human anatomy and physiology, and adapted physical education.
 Students majoring in physical education may apply for secondary or K-12 teaching licensure, which will require completing additional courses offered in the Educational Studies Department

-In addition to the facilities at the Huff Athletic Center, we have a variety of equipment available for laboratory activities and student research in exercise science.
+The Department of Kinesiology has a variety of equipment available for laboratory activities and student research.
 This includes a Biopac Exercise Physiology software and data acquisition system, Monark Erogmedic 828E cycle ergometer, treadmill, InBody 230 multi-frequency bioelectrical impedance body composition analyzer, blood glucose analyzer, heart rate monitors, pulse oximeter, blood pressure cuffs and stethoscopes, and Lange skinfold calipers.
-We have the capability to perform exercise and health related measures that include detailed body composition testing, indirect VO2 max testing, reaction time, EMG measurement, basic EKG measurement, blood pressure, heart rate responses, blood oxygen saturation, and blood glucose concentration.
+There is the capability to perform exercise and health related measures that include detailed body composition testing, indirect VO2 max testing, reaction time, EMG measurement, basic EKG measurement, blood pressure, heart rate responses, blood oxygen saturation, and blood glucose concentration.